holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/02_monte_carlo_circle/lesson_plan.md

     - Libraries
     - Installing libraries
     - Show documentation for libraries
-- Today going to graph the Monte Carlo method
+- Today going to learn about the Monte Carlo method
 - Anyone heard of Monte Carlo analysis?
     - Bunch of random points
     - Demonstrate by drawing a duck on a piece of paper and dropping pencil